-The 6.2-liter gas V8 engine and the 6.7 diesel V8 engine carried over from the previous generation though each was retuned for slightly more torque.
+The 6.2-liter gasoline V8 and the 6.7-liter turbodiesel V8 engines carried over from the previous generation, though each was retuned for slightly more torque.
 The F-250 also picked up a new six-speed automatic transmission.

-Safety features were improved and added for 2018.
+Driver assistance and safety features were improved and added for 2018.
 These include adaptive cruise control and a pre-collision assistance system with pedestrian detection ability.
+In addition, all models came in rear-wheel drive or optional four-wheel-drive configurations.

 2011 - 2016 Ford F-250 (3rd Generation)

-A new 6.2-liter V8 gas engine made 385 horsepower and 405 pound-feet of torque; the V10 option was dropped for F-250 models in this generation.
+A new 6.2-liter V8 gas engine made 385 horsepower and 405 lb-ft of torque.
+Ford dropped the V10 option for F-250 models in this generation.

-A new 6.7-liter Powerstroke diesel V8 initially had 390 horsepower and 735 pound-feet of torque though Ford quickly upgraded it to 400 horsepower and 800 pound-feet of torque to stay competitive with rivals.
+A new 6.7-liter turbodiesel V8 initially had 390 horsepower and 735 lb-ft of torque.
+However, Ford quickly upgraded it to 400 horsepower and 800 lb-ft of torque to stay competitive with the newly unveiled Chevrolet Silverado and GMC Sierra 3500HD.
+A new optional locking differential was also on offer.

 2008 - 2010 Ford F-250 (2nd Generation)

-The second-generation of F-250 came out in 2008.
-It featured more rugged and bold styling and came in a variety of trim levels: XL, XLT, Lariat, Cabela's, King Ranch and Harley Davidson (this last model was a new limited-edition model for the Super Duty series).
+The 2008 model year welcomed the second-generation F-250.
+It featured more rugged and bold styling and came in trim levels such as XL, XLT, Lariat, Cabela's, King Ranch, and Harley Davidson (this last model was a new limited-edition model for the Super Duty series).

-The 5.4-liter V8 and the 6.8-liter V10 engines carried over from the previous generation while a new 6.4-liter diesel V8 was added that made 350 horsepower and 650 pound-feet of torque.
+The 5.4-liter V8 and the 6.8-liter V10 engines carried over from the previous generation, while a new 6.4-liter PowerStroke turbodiesel engine was added, which produced 350 horsepower and 650 lb-ft of torque.
+It was also available with a five-speed automatic or six-speed manual transmission.

 1999 - 2007 Ford F-250 (1st Generation)